tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/SendVideoRawData/README.md

 ## Open and Run Project

-Open "MSDK_SendVideoRawData.vcxproj" file from Visual Studio 2022.
+Open "MSDK_SkeletonDemo.vcxproj" file from Visual Studio 2022.

 Hit F5 or click from menu "Debug" -> "Start Debugging" in x86 or x64 to launch the application.